The Verdict System

 Documented succession and governance.
 When the deal depends on continuity of a founder or key executive, GCI requires a signed employment and equity lock-in agreement with a minimum 24-month post-close commitment.

-Example: the Al Reem Island aesthetic clinic received PROCEED WITH CONDITIONS subject to (1) signed lead physician letter of intent and (2) written VAT classification opinion.
+Example: the Al Reem Island aesthetic clinic received WATCH subject to (1) signed lead physician letter of intent and (2) written VAT classification opinion.

 AVOID